-What are the next steps after I submit the 2015-2016 CA Dream Act Application?
+What are the next steps after I submit the 2021-2022 CA Dream Act Application?

 UCLA Financial Aid and Scholarships will receive your application electronically and will contact you regarding your next steps.
-All notifications from Financial Aid and Scholarships will be sent to you via e-mail so please make sure that UCLA has your correct e-mail information and that messages from '@ucla.edu' are not sent to your e-mail 'junk' folder.
+All notifications from Financial Aid and Scholarships will be sent to you via e-mail.
+Please make sure that UCLA has your correct e-mail information and that messages from '@ucla.edu' are not sent to your e-mail 'junk' folder.

-Approximately 20% of students who submit a 2015-2016 CA Dream Act Application will be selected for a process called Verification.
+Approximately 20% of students who submit a CA Dream Act Application will be selected for a process called Verification.
 Verification requires Financial Aid and Scholarships to verify the accuracy of the information you reported on the CA Dream Act Application.
 If you are selected for Verification, you will be asked to submit a Verification Form and submit documentation such as tax documents, earning statements, or other relevant documentation.
 Return any documentation requested as soon as possible.
 If you are unable to obtain the documentation that we are requesting, or need assistance completing the Verification Form, visit Financial Aid and Scholarships for assistance.

 Entering Students: Entering Freshmen and Transfer students will receive an electronic Provisional Award Letter (PAL) when they are admitted to UCLA.
 We will start making PALs available to entering freshmen in March and in April for transfer students.
-You will be able to access your PAL via the admissions site or at www.financialaid.ucla.edu.
-The Financial Aid and Scholarships office will send you an e-mail when your PAL is available for review.
-A link to an PAL Guide will be included for additional information to help you understand your notification.
+You will be able to access your PAL via the admissions site or via your MyUCLA Portal.
+Financial Aid and Scholarships will send you an e-mail when your PAL is available for review.
+A link to our PAL Guide will be included for additional information to help you understand your notification.

-Continuing Students: Once your financial aid file is complete and the Financial Aid and Scholarships office determines your eligibility for financial aid, you will receive an electronic Financial Award Notification (FAN).
-The Financial Aid and Scholarships office will start generating FANs for 15-16 in late June or early July.
+Continuing Students: Once your financial aid file is complete and Financial Aid and Scholarships determines your eligibility for financial aid, you will receive an electronic Financial Award Notification (FAN).
+We will begin generating FANs for 21-22 in May for students attending summer classes and in early July for all other students.
 If your eligibility for financial aid changes, you will receive a revised FAN.
-An email will be sent to you when there is a new or revised FAN available for your review.
+An e-mail will be sent to you when there is a new or revised FAN available for your review.
 The FAN will contain a link to a guide for additional information to help you understand your financial aid offer.